chiefnarx/Juno_Web_Store/README.md

 ## 📝 Notes

-⏺ This scraping pipeline is built for **educational purposes**.
+⏺ This scraping pipeline is built for **educational purposes**
-⏺ Additional fields such as brand, rating, or product URLs can be added in future versions ⏺ Can be extended with Kafka for real-time data ingestion in streaming pipelines
+⏺ Additional fields such as brand, rating, or product URLs can be added in future versions
+⏺ Can be extended with Kafka for real-time data ingestion in streaming pipelines